HL7/fhir-medmorph/input/pagecontent/trustservices.md

 ### Trust Services

 Trust Service Provider enables trust services such as anonymization, de-identification, re-identification, and pseudonymization.
-These services are uses when required.
-(For example, to send data to research organizations the data may have to be de-identified whereas for public health reporting for cancer does not require de-identification of data).
+These services are used when required (e.g., to send data to research organizations the data may have to be de-identified whereas public health reporting for cancer does not require de-identification of data).

 The next section identifies specific requirements for Trust Service Provider: